Never Have I Ever (TV series): Development

-On March 20, 2019, it was reported that Netflix had given a 10-episode series order to the then-untitled "semi-autobiographical comedy".
+On March 20, 2019, it was reported that Netflix had given a 10-episode series order to a then-untitled "semi-autobiographical comedy" created by Mindy Kaling, who would also serve as a writer, executive producer and showrunner alongside Lang Fisher.
 In an interview with The New York Times, Kaling said that Netflix was open to have a show "set in the '80s or the '90s, but I'd seen that done so well with shows like Fresh Off the Boat and Everybody Hates Chris.
 I really wanted to speak to kids now".
 The show's name, Never Have I Ever, was created by co-creator Lang Fisher, and Kaling said it was chosen because "[Devi's] ego is so caught up in the things she hasn't done yet, hasn't been exposed to yet.
 And that felt really kind of natural to her personality".
 Speaking to The Hindu, Kaling said the show was "definitely not based on my childhood but it is in the spirit of my childhood", adding "I was a shy nerd, but did not have the confidence Devi has".

+On July 1, 2020, Netflix renewed the series for a second season.

+On August 19, 2021, Netflix renewed the series for a third season.

+On March 8, 2022, Netflix renewed the series for a fourth and final season.